-ITER auditor Thomas Sobrier and Takahashi-san, JADA Technical Responsible Officer, at the Hitachi plant in Tsukuba where the electron-cyclotron port plug model was manufactured.
+ITER auditor Thomas Sobrier and Takahashi-san, JADA Technical Responsible Officer, at the Hitachi plant in Tsukuba where the electron-cyclotron port plug model has been manufactured.

 Not only is the ITER Tokamak one of the most sophisticated devices ever conceived, it is also an unprecedented exercise in international cooperation.
 The inherent complexity of the machine combined with its nuclear status and the unique organization of its components' production and manufacturing generates challenges of exceptional magnitude.